cran/PDE/README.md

 This section covers common errors we encountered when testing the package including their solution.

-### Add XpdfReader to system path on Windows (pdftotext, pdftohtml and pdftopng not detected.)

-#### Step of error occurence:

-`PDE_analyzer_i()`
-or
-`PDE_analyzer()`

-#### Error:

-    pdftotext, pdftohtml and pdftopng not detected.
-Please install the XpdfReader.

-Even though the XpdfReader is installed.

-#### Solution:

-1. Locate the not detected files pdftotext.exe, pdftotext.exe and/or
-    pdftotext.exe on your PC.
-    OR
-2. Download and unpack the xpdf command line tools from
-    <a href="https://www.xpdfreader.com/download.html" class="uri">https://www.xpdfreader.com/download.html</a>.
-3. Press the Windows key + S.
-4. Search for advanced system settings.
-5.  under the Advanced tab click on Environment variables.
-6. Select Path and click Edit….
-7. Win7 or below: add a semicolon and the pdftotext file path (directory only) add the end of the list.
-    Win10: Click New and type in the file path (directory only).
-8. Click OK on all windows to close them.

-### Add XpdfReader to system path on Mac (pdftotext, pdftohtml and pdftopng not detected.)

-#### Step of error occurence:

-`PDE_analyzer_i()`
-or
-`PDE_analyzer()`

-#### Error:

-    pdftotext, pdftohtml and pdftopng not detected.
-Please install the XpdfReader.

-Even though the XpdfReader is installed.

-#### Solution:

-1. Locate the not detected files pdftotext.exe, pdftotext.exe and/or
-    pdftotext.exe on your PC.
-    OR
-    Download and unpack the xpdf command line tools from
-    <a href="https://www.xpdfreader.com/download.html" class="uri">https://www.xpdfreader.com/download.html</a>.
-2. Press Command+Space and type Terminal and press enter/return key.
-3. Type: `sudo nano /etc/paths`
-4. Enter your admin password.
-5. Write/paste (command+V) the pdftotext file path (directory only) at the bottom of the list.
-6. Press control+X.
-7. Confirm override by typing Y.
-8. Close the terminal.

-### Add XpdfReader to system path on Linux (pdftotext, pdftohtml and pdftopng not detected.)

-#### Step of error occurence:

-`PDE_analyzer_i()`
-or
-`PDE_analyzer()`

-#### Error:

-    pdftotext, pdftohtml and pdftopng not detected.
-Please install the XpdfReader.

-Even though the XpdfReader is installed.

-#### Solution:

-1. Locate the not detected files pdftotext.exe, pdftotext.exe and/or
-    pdftotext.exe on your PC.
-    OR
-    Download and unpack the xpdf command line tools from
-    <a href="https://www.xpdfreader.com/download.html" class="uri">https://www.xpdfreader.com/download.html</a>.
-2. Press the Ctrl+Alt+T key to open the terminal.
-3. Type the following command:
-    `echo 'export PATH=$PATH:/path/to/pdftotext' >> ~/.bashrc`
-4. Close the terminal.
-5. Restart the PC to finalize adding to PATH.

 ### Error when starting interactive user interface on Mac (failed to allocate tcl font)